-The RCP's portrait galleries show leading physicians from the last 500 years, painted by some of Britain’s greatest artists.
+The Royal College of Physicians' (RCP's) portrait galleries show leading physicians from the last 500 years, painted by some of Britain’s greatest artists.
 On display are works by: Cornelius Johnson, Joshua Reynolds, Johan Zoffany, Thomas Lawrence and Elizabeth Frink.

 The museum collection holds over 5,000 oil paintings, prints, drawings and sculptures.
 They are mainly portraits of presidents, fellows and individuals associated with the history of medicine and the RCP from its foundation in 1518 to the present day.
 Many are on public display in our Regent’s Park headquarters.